Score, Status and Alert

 Who controls it: Set automatically by the system when the order reaches COMPLETE.

-Possible values for order score can be found here
+Possible values for order alert can be found here.

 Key points: